NekoHK/cohdi-chart/CoHDI/README.md

 ### Setting definition information for each device

 In this README, the software that enables the addition and deletion of hardware is referred to as "CoHDI management software".
 FSAS calls it "CDI management software."

-To configure this, collect the following information.
+To configure this,collect the following information.
 Currently, only NVIDIA GPUs are supported.

 #### fabricIdRange

-- Obtain a list of fabric numbers from the CoHDI management software.
+* Obtain a list of fabric numbers from the CoHDI management software.
   For FSAS's PRIMERGY CDI, you can obtain this using the `cdictl unify fabric list` command.
-- Specify the list in array format.
+* Specify the list in array format.
 For example, if the fabric numbers are 0 and 1, the following is a configuration example.

 ```
 global: